knpuniversity/symfony/knpu/hello-twig.md

 To print out the notes, add a `<ul>` and open up a `for` tag with `{% for note in notes %}`.
 Close it with an `{% endfor %}` tag.
-Now, it's simple: print out each of note, which is a string.
+Now, it's simple: print out each note, which is a string.

 Back to the browser to see what we've got.
 Refresh!
 Well, it's not pretty yet, but it is working.
 Open the source: it's still *just* this html, there's no HTML layout.